rgunawans/AuroraControls/README.md

   + set color for background and foreground
 + For TimerLabel
   + set format for date time you want to show
++ For Button component
+  + set color for background and foreground